aditi-star123/Leetcode-problem-2566/README.md

+Today I solved a leetcode problem involving greedy approach
+#greedy
+Below is the question's description:
 # Leetcode-problem-2566
 desciption:
 You are given an integer num.
 You know that Bob will sneakily remap one of the 10 possible digits (0 to 9) to another digit.